 Rolf Hapel had an article published in the peer reviewed Public Library Quarterly (PLQ) titled, “Building A Contemporary Public Library Through Community Engagement: A Personal Journey.”
 The article discusses how a broad understanding of community engagement has influenced the conception, realization, and services of one of the most internationally lauded modern public libraries, Dokk1 in Aarhus, Denmark.

-Mx WE King has been awarded a Louisville Institute Dissertation Fellowship for the 2020-21 academic year.
+W.E.
+King has been awarded a Louisville Institute Dissertation Fellowship for the 2020-21 academic year.
 The Dissertation Fellowship program offers up to ten $25,000 grants to support students engaged in research pertaining to North American Christianity.
-You can read more about Mx WE’s dissertation work on their Louisville Institute profile.
-Congratulations, Mx WE!
+You can read more about Wes' dissertation work on their Louisville Institute profile.
+Congratulations!

 The Center for Research and Education on Accessible Technology and Experience (CREATE) was highlighted in a regular column in Forbes that focuses on the intersection of disability in corporate culture, management, and society: “Mindset Matters: An Object Lesson For Business, And Innovation In The Age Of A Pandemic.”